luuimora/hostsidian/README.md

 If you somehow found this helpful, enjoy.

-Project structure:
+**Project structure**:

-1. predicates.lisp contains predicates used in project
+1. _predicates.lisp_ contains predicates used in project
-2. inline-walker.lisp contains a huge walker function that converts elements that are not blocks
+2. _inline-walker.lisp_ contains a huge walker function that converts elements that are not blocks
-3. block-walker.lisp contains a huge walker function that converts elements that are blocks into AST
+3. _block-walker.lisp_ contains a huge walker function that converts elements that are blocks into AST
-4. renderer-ast.lisp contains a huge walker function that converts AST into HTML
+4. _renderer-ast.lisp_ contains a huge walker function that converts AST into HTML
-5. functions.lisp contains functions that are hanging in the air (mostly block proccessing stuff)
+5. _functions.lisp_ contains functions that are hanging in the air (mostly block proccessing stuff)
-6. main.lisp contains a main function
+6. _main.lisp_ contains a main function
-7. package.lisp declares a package :websidian
+7. _package.lisp_ declares a package :websidian
-8. websidian.asd contains an asdf system definition
+8. _websidian.asd_ contains an asdf system definition